arav06/web3/freshman/README.md

 - Supply Chain Tracking

 A change in the rules of a blockchain leads to a split in the blockchain into 2 different branches.
 This is called a split

+# What is Web3?

+The web aka the world wide web refers to the collection of websites which can be accessed via the internet

+## Web 1

+First phase of the web which took place between the 1980s and 2000s

+In this phase, users could simply read information provided by websites

+It made the web static

+The web browsers used during this time were Internet Explorer and Netscape

+## Web2

+Current version of the web which most of know

+Web1 was read-only while Web2 is read-write

+This means that users can read information from websites as well as submit information to the websites

+Lets users to consume data, interact with the website and create content

+It made the web dynamic

+Web2 led to an explosion in the use of smartphones and mobile apps

+Web2 led to the control of the web by leading digital companies.
+It led to centralization

+Centralization leads to the control of your acts by 1 central authority.
+For example, Apple takes 30% of cut on paid-app downloads and Twitter can remove the President from their platform

+It leads to less security, privacy and control

+It also leads to higher chances of data breaches

+## Web3

+Web3 is the future of the web

+It is the decentralized and open web which is governed by multiple people and no central authority

+Instead of apps being the owner of your data, you are the sole owner of your data

+You can read data from apps, submit data to apps while still being the owner of your data

+It is for the benefit of the people rather than organizations

+Web3 makes the web decentralized, open, distributed, permissionless, trustless and secure

+Users dont require permission to be a part of Web3

+No central authority is allowed to govern actions taking place in this version of the web

+It is open-source

+It is trustless as users can interact publicly/privately without intervention of a third party

+It is permissionless as users do not require permission from a central authority to join

+## Summary

+Web1 - Read

+Web2 - Read and Write

+Web3  - Read, Write and Own